-- Behavioural and pharmacological strategies to manage EDS and the daytime consequences of sleep disorders - Clinical context in which limited channel sleep studies might be useful, including tests performed in the home - Clinical context in which MSLT and MWT are indicated and agerelated limitations to these - Common causes of hypersomnia, including behavioural and environmental factors, medication use, medical, psychiatric conditions, and primary sleep disorders - Common causes of persistent EDS in patients with treated OSA - Contents of the ICSD-3-TR Criteria for defining the severity of daytime sleepiness or inability to maintain wakefulness - Daytime neurocognitive consequences of abnormalities of sleep/wake regulation - Difference between fatigue, lethargy, tiredness and sleepiness/drowsiness - Essential features of a sleep study report used in clinical decision making - Essential features of reports on tests of sleep propensity used in clinical decision making - Genetics, presentation, and treatment of narcolepsy - How disease states and medication use can affect sleep-wake regulation and EDS - Impact of drowsiness/sleepiness on school and home safety - Impact of MSLT and MWT findings on driving - Impact of sleep disorders on QoL and behaviour - Important behavioural factors that influence subjective and objective sleepiness and neurocognitive function, e.g. chronic sleep restriction - Important role of actigraphy and sleep diaries as part of the evaluation - Indications for and the interpretation of common tests used in the evaluation of EDS and daytime consequences of sleep disorders - Lifestyle implications of EDS and other sleep disorders - Limitations of current available tests for assessment of EDS and daytime consequences of sleep disorders, and identify current research developments - Models of sleep deprivation and sleep disruption and the effects on daytime function - Nature of the above tests including details of how they are carried out - Normal neurobiology and neuropharmacology of sleep-wake regulation - Normative data for sleep architecture and tests of sleep propensity - Other medical conditions that are associated with EDS (e.g. Prader-Willi Syndrome, Myotonic Dystrophy) - Primary hypersomnia's of central origin that are associated with EDS, including narcolepsy and idiopathic hypersomnolence - Range of limited channel sleep studies available - Recognise the actions of centrally acting pharmacological agents and their interactions with sleep. - The role of questionnaires and sleepiness scales in children foundation of each investigation and procedure, including relevant anatomy and physiology.
+- Behavioural and pharmacological strategies to manage EDS and the daytime consequences of sleep disorders - Clinical context in which limited channel sleep studies might be useful, including tests performed in the home - Clinical context in which multiple sleep latency test (MSLT) and maintenance of wakefulness test (MWT) are indicated, and age-related limitations to these - Common causes of hypersomnia, including: - " behavioural factors - " environmental factors - " medical - " medication use - " primary sleep disorders - " psychiatric conditions - Common causes of persistent EDS in patients with treated obstructive sleep apnoea (OSA) - Contents of the International Classification of Sleep Disorders (ICSD-3) - Criteria for defining the severity of daytime sleepiness or inability to maintain wakefulness - Daytime neurocognitive consequences of abnormalities of sleep-wake regulation - Difference between fatigue, lethargy, tiredness, and sleepiness / drowsiness - Essential features of a sleep study report used in clinical decision making - Essential features of reports on tests of sleep propensity used in clinical decision making - Genetics, presentation, and treatment of narcolepsy - How disease states and medication use can affect sleep-wake regulation and EDS - Impact of drowsiness / sleepiness on school and home safety - Impact of MSLT and MWT findings on driving - Impact of sleep disorders on quality of life and behaviour

+- Important behavioural factors that influence subjective and objective sleepiness and neurocognitive function, such as chronic sleep restriction - Important role of actigraphy and sleep diaries as part of the evaluation - Indications for and the interpretation of common tests used in the evaluation of EDS and daytime consequences of sleep disorders - Lifestyle implications of EDS and other sleep disorders - Limitations of current available tests for assessment of EDS and daytime consequences of sleep disorders, and identify current research developments - Models of sleep deprivation and sleep disruption, and the effects on daytime function - Nature of the above tests, including details of how they are carried out - Normal neurobiology and neuropharmacology of sleep-wake regulation - Normative data for sleep architecture and tests of sleep propensity - Other medical conditions that are associated with EDS, such as myotonic dystrophy and Prader-Willi syndrome - Primary hypersomnias of central origin that are associated with EDS, including idiopathic hypersomnolence and narcolepsy - Range of limited channel sleep studies available - Recognise the actions of centrally acting pharmacological agents and their interactions with sleep - The role of questionnaires and sleepiness scales in children

+Advanced Trainees will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
 They will be able to interpret the reported results of each investigation or procedure.